Apply for a short overseas program

 Before you apply

 - Prepare to apply at least 6 months before the program starts.
-Visit the Global Lounge to chat to us and have your questions about the programs answered.
+Visit us to chat to us and have your questions about the programs answered.

 - See our list of programs and contact the partner/host of program to begin the process.